the-events-calendar/tribe-common/readme.txt

 * Tweak - Update version of Freemius internally to 2.3.2 [TEC-3171]
 * Fix - Prevent warning on when saving empty slug for Tribe Setting Fields.
 * Fix - Set a default value for the datepicker format option to avoid issues in some settings combinations, thanks @helgatheviking.
 [TEC-3229]
+* Language - 1 new strings added, 35 updated, 1 fuzzied, and 0 obsoleted

 = [4.11.1] 2020-02-12 =